Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates an existing watch in place, listing specific actions: rename, change novelty_min, or retarget its structured filter criteria.
-It also mentions addressing by watch_id or name, which distinguishes it from create_watch and delete_watch.
+The description clearly states 'Update an existing watch in place' with specific actions: rename, change novelty_min, or retarget filter.
+It distinguishes itself from sibling tools like create_watch and delete_watch.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.